cnbbooks/lfe-sicp/ch1/exercises-1.md

 #### Exercise 1.5

-Alice Algol has invented a test to determine whether the interpreter she is faced with is using applicative-order evaluation or normal-order evaluation.
-She defines the following two functions:
+Ben Bitdiddle has invented a test to determine whether the interpreter he is faced with is using applicative-order evaluation or normal-order evaluation.
+He defines the following two functions:

 ```lisp
 (defun p () (p))